Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-03-persist-the-events.md

 the game to the event store using the repository.

-In this exercise, you will implement the persistence logic required to make the `GaeRepository.add`-method store the events of a `Game` in EventStoreDB.
+In this exercise, you will implement the persistence logic required to make the `GameRepository.add`-method store the events of a `Game` in EventStoreDB.

 <br>